Migrants and migration matter to The Open University and to all of us.

 2018 is The Open University's Year of Mygration.
 The Open University is ‘open to people, places, methods and ideas’ so has always welcomed migrants as students and staff, and has encouraged pioneering methods of learning, teaching, research and engagement around the themes of migration, refugees, mobility and belonging.

 January 2018 began with a series of reflections on being ‘Open to People’.
-February continues with the theme ‘Open to Places’.
+February continued with the theme ‘Open to Places’, March 'Open to Methods' and April scheduled to focus on being 'Open to Ideas'.

 The Year of Mygration is a collaboration between the Citizenship & Governance and the International Development & Inclusive Innovation Strategic Research Areas of the OU.